Sick leave and other short-term leave

 Is there a maximum amount of bereavement leave each year?

 No. The only limit is on how much bereavement leave you can take each time.
 In each case, this will be either three days or one day, depending on your relationship to the person who has died, as explained above.

 Do I have to tell my employer I’m going to take bereavement leave?

-You have to tell your employer as soon as possible if you intend to take bereavement leave you – for example, before you were supposed to start work or, if that’s not practicable, as early as possible after that.
+You have to tell your employer as soon as possible if you intend to take bereavement leave – for example, before you were supposed to start work or, if that’s not realistic, as early as possible after that.